 Buy side due diligence

-An organisation considering a deal needs to check all the assumptions it makes about that deal.
-Financial due diligence offers peace of mind to corporate and financial buyers because it analyses and validates financial, commercial, operational and strategic assumptions being made.
-It uses past trading experience to formulate a view of the future and to assess if there any 'black holes'.
+Any organisation considering a deal needs to check all the assumptions it makes about that deal.
+Financial due diligence offers peace of mind to both corporate and financial buyers because it analyses and validates all the financial, commercial, operational and strategic assumptions being made.
+It also uses past trading experience to form a view of the future and ensure there are no 'black holes'.

-Areas of diligence include revenue, commercial and market due diligence, synergy validation, maintainable earnings, future cash flows, operational issues and deal structuring.
+Service components include revenue, commercial and market due diligence, synergy validation, maintainable earnings, future cash flows, all operational issues, and deal structuring.

-- You want to strengthen your company's core business by acquiring new technology or rival products that are almost identical in function / performance to your own.
+- You want to strengthen your company's core business by acquiring rival products that are almost identical in function/performance to your own.

-- You want to spread your company's market risk by acquiring a company with similar products or services in another country
+- You want to spread your company's market risk by purchasing a company providing similar products or services in another country.

 How we can help:

-- Help you identify and understand critical success factors to improve your understanding of all relevant issues so informed decisions can be made
+- Help you identify and understand critical success factors to improve your understanding of all relevant issues so informed decisions can be made.

-- Highlight strengths that can be capitalised on or identify weaknesses which need to be overcome
+- Highlight strengths that can be built upon or weaknesses that can be resolved.

-If your company is up for sale - or you are disposing part of it – you’ll need to show an in-depth report on its financial health to potential buyers - this is vendor due diligence.
+If your company is up for sale - or you are selling off one of its parts – you’ll need to show an in-depth report on its financial health to potential buyers - this is vendor due diligence.
 We help both buyers and sellers (vendors) with an independent view of the business, encompassing its performance and prospects.

-Our vendor assistance specialists work alongside your company’s management and lead advisers throughout the process, making sure opportunities and issues are understood and appropriate resolutions are identified.
+Our vendor assistance specialists work alongside your company management and your lead advisers throughout the process, making sure that opportunities and issues are understood and the correct steps are taken.

-- Your company's strategy involves disposing part of its non-core business, whether through a carve-out of business units, or by the sale of existing entities
+- Your company's strategy involves disposing of part of the business, whether through a carve-out of business units, or by the sale of existing entities.

-- Your company is in the process of restructuring / re-focusing its business activities
+- Your company is in the process of restructuring/re-focusing its activities.

 How we can help:

 - Provide vendors with greater control over the sale process and timing of sale, which can help secure a higher price for the business.

 - Provide purchasers with greater certainty over the nature of the business and the characteristics of its cash flow.
-This helps pricing decisions and assess the level of gearing the structure will support.
+This helps pricing decisions and the level of gearing the structure will support.

 - Help add credibility to the facts, figures and information provided in the sales memorandum.

-- Vendor assistance specialists helps ensure the vendor retains pace and initiative throughout the sale process
+- Vendor assistance specialists can ensure the vendor retains pace and initiative throughout the sale process.